 In 2008, Louis Bruwer; a well-respected gentleman and patron of the arts in South Africa, contacted Holly while she was living abroad in the Unites States.
 Having a deep interest in Holly’s work and with a capacity for great vision, Louis Bruwer was the spark that ignited Holly’s career.

-Now residing in the Sierra Mountains of California with her husband and baby daughter, Holly’s work may now be viewed in Pacific Crest Gallery in Heavenly Village in South Lake Tahoe, California as well as in Artisan Gallery in Durban, South Africa.
+Now residing in South Lake Tahoe, California with her husband and two young daughters, Holly’s work may now be viewed in Pacific Crest Gallery in Heavenly Village in South Lake Tahoe.

 “My goal is the Renaissance- the Rehabilitation … of Beauty, through a great deal of precision and detail.
 I believe that a return to Realism suggests a return to the “unseen truths” such as transcendence, God, spirituality, beauty, natural law, justice, truth, virtue, order, and harmony which I believe Modernism has stripped away.”